Search This Site

 Computer Power Supply

-Power supplies will typically supply 3 voltages to the computer: 3.3, 5, and 12 volts.
-These voltage values are known as "rails".
-The 3.3 and 5 volt rails are used normally to power digital circuits, while the 12V rail will normally power hard drives, fans, and graphic cards.
+The 3.3 and 5 volt rails are used normally to power digital circuits, while the 12V rail will normally power internal or external hard drives, fans, and graphic cards.

 Power supplies have pretty much standardized to conform with the ATX form factor.
-This allows power supplies to be interchangable between computers.
+This allows power units to be interchangable between computers.
 So when you decide to upgrade that old Dell computer, you don't have to worry about the power supply not fitting.

-The computer power supply is measured in watts, abbreviated "W".
-Their rating is based on the maximum power output, which typically ranges from 300W for lower end desktops, to 2000W for multiple core servers.
-When selecting a power supply, you want to make sure that you match up your power needs with your power supply.
+There are a number of good power supply reviews that can help when selecting.
+You want to make sure that you match up your power needs with your power supply.
 Using a power supply that outputs too much power is a waste of energy, while using one that does not output enough power will cause problems with your computer.

 Power Supply Connections